Imjin War: Naval forces

-As virtually all Japanese ships in the first phase of the war lacked cannon artillery, Korean ships outranged and bombarded Japanese ships with impunity outside the range of the Japanese muskets, arrows, and catapults.
-When the Japanese attempted to outfit cannon to their ships, their lightweight ship design prohibited using more than a few per vessel, and vessels usually lacked the firepower or range of their Korean counterparts.
+The Japanese, who almost totally lacked naval artillery as they relied on anti-personnel naval techniques such as boarding and small arms fire, could be outranged and bombarded with impunity by Korean ships outside the range of Japanese muskets, arrows, and catapults.
+When the Japanese attempted to outfit cannon to their ships, their lightweight ship design (most Japanese ships were modified merchant vessels) prohibited using more than a few per vessel, and they usually lacked the range or firepower of their Korean counterparts.
 In order to bolster their fleet, the Japanese considered employing two Portuguese galleons in the invasion.